 There are a lot of ways to save for retirement.
 Some are employer-sponsored, like 401Ks, while others are available to folks in any employment situation.
 One of those is an IRA, or individual retirement account.
 This type of personal savings account can help you put away money for retirement by investing in various stocks, bonds, mutual funds and other assets.

 And even if you’re already making healthy contributions to a 401K, an IRA can help you further diversify your retirement savings, including setting aside after-tax dollars.
 Let’s take a look at some of the basics of IRAs, including the different types of IRAs and how they can help you prepare for your post-career life, whether you’re just beginning your career or approaching retirement.

 What Is an IRA?

 IRAs were started in 1974 and grew increasingly popular as pensions declined and individuals became more responsible for managing their own retirement.
 IRAs can help you save and grow your retirement funds for a better quality of life in your golden years.
 That might make it sound a lot like a 401K, but …

-An IRA Is Not the Same as a 401K
+Is An IRA the Same as a 401K?

 What Are the Different Types of IRAs?

 There are many types of IRAs, each with their own set of features and advantages.
 Four of the most common include: